 The predicament is further worsened by the fact that the availability of addiction treatment facilities has not stayed up with the demand.
 A study by the United Nations revealed that drug treatment centers and health service providers continue to fall short.
 Only one in every six-people suffering from drug abuse is receiving their needed treatment.

 Addiction Recovery Apps: A New Form of Help

 Addiction recovery has always been associated with addiction rehabilitation facilities.
-Treatment for those suffering from substance abuse was always equivalent to sending them to a rehabilitation centers.
+Treatment for those suffering from substance use disorder was always equivalent to sending them to a rehabilitation centers.
 With the advent of technology, the industry of apps development has seen a possible market for addiction recovery and mental health.
-Today, there have been apps developed to deliver a new form of help to those who are suffering from substance abuse.
+Today, there have been apps developed to deliver a new form of help to those who are suffering from substance use disorder.

 The following are examples of addiction recovery apps:

 This app is an all-in-one solution to support different levels of recovery journeys of different types of addictions.
 Features include the following:

 - A directory of the 12-step and other alternative support groups in your area